michelleconville/hangman/README.md

 In this Hangman game players aim to guess the hidden name of a country.
 The country is represented by a series of dashes, each representing one letter in the country name.

 The player inputs a letter into the terminal:
-* If the letter appears in the country name the corresponding dash will be replaced with the letter.
+* If the letter appears in the country name, the corresponding dash will be replaced with the letter.
 * If the letter does not appear they will lose a life.

 Players continue to enter letters until they correctly guess the country name or until they have exhausted all their lives.